stefanagiosan/stefanagiosan/README.md

-Hi 👋 My name is Stefana Giosan
+Hi 👋 My name is Stefana Giosan.

 I am currently a mathematics and computer science student at faculty of Babes Bolyai🎓I'm passionate about coding, problem-solving and all things tech💻.
 Currently building a foundation in algorithms, data structures and software development📚.
 Along with that I'm enthusiastic about mathematical concepts.
 Keen to bridge the gap between math and code📐.
 Eager to collaborate, learn, and contribute to exciting projects 🚀